fbpx

 Semi-detached houses are landed properties in Singapore that offer a good blend of privacy, space, and luxury and have become a desirable option for many Singaporeans.

-In this guide, we’ll explore some key aspects of semi-detached houses, their pros and cons, and the key factors to consider before purchasing one.
+In this guide, we’ll explore what semi-detached houses are, their pros and cons, and the key factors to consider before purchasing any type of semi-detached property.

 Definition of a Semi-Detached House in Singapore

-According to the Urban Redevelopment Authority (URA), a semi-detached house is one where two separate homes are constructed together, sharing a common wall between them.
+According to the Urban Redevelopment Authority’s (URA) guidelines, a semi-detached house is one where two separate homes are constructed together, sharing a common wall between them.
+This means each homeowner owns their individual house and the land it sits on, but the boundary is defined by that shared wall.

-The land plot of a semi-detached property must have a minimum plot width of 8 meters and a minimum plot size of 200 square meters if they are built side-to-side, or a minimum plot width of 10 meters and plot size of 200 square meters if they are built back-to-back.
+The dimensions of a plot of land for a semi-detached house must have a minimum plot width of 8 meters and a minimum plot size of 200 square meters if they are built side-to-side, or a minimum plot width of 10 meters and plot size of 200 square meters if the semi-detached houses are built back-to-back.

 History of Semi-Detached Houses

 Semi-detached houses have a long history in Singapore, dating back to the Colonial Era.
-During the British Colonial Period, they were built in pairs with spacious lawns and gardens and were designed to provide a comfortable and private living space for wealthy colonialists.
+During the British Colonial Period, this type of landed housing was built in pairs with spacious lawns and gardens and was designed to provide a comfortable and private living space for wealthy colonialists.

 Today, semi-detached houses have become a popular form of housing in Singapore, especially among families who want more space and privacy.